TheNeuronProject/ef.js/README.md

   @keydown.8.prevent.stop = stopbackspace
   use '.capture' to capture an event
   @submit.capture.stopImmediate = submit
-  Lines start with '.' stands for text nodes
+  Lines starting with '.' stand for text nodes
   .Name: {{name}}&nJob: {{job}}
   >pre
-    Lines start with '|' stands for multiline text
+    Lines starting with '|' stand for multiline text
     |Line 1
     |Line 2
     |Line 3
   >br
-  Lines start with '-' stands for single node mounting point -node1
+  Lines starting with '-' stand for single node mounting point -node1
-  '.' after a tag name stands for class names for this tag
+  '.' after a tag name stands for class names for the tag
   >p.some.{{binding.class}}.class.names
-    '#' at the end of a tag name stands for the reference name of the node Mustaches after a dot will bind to 'class' automatically
+    '#' at the end of a tag name stands for the reference name of the node Mustaches after a dot will be bound to 'class' automatically
     >span.{{emergency = emergency}}#notice_box
       .Notice: {{notice}}
     .some text
   -node2
-  Lines start with '+' stands for multi node mounting point +list1
+  Lines starting with '+' stand for multi node mounting points +list1
 ```